-The National Kidney Foundation Serving Maryland and Delaware is number one among all NKF affiliates in support of medical research.
-Since 2000, National Kidney Foundation Serving Maryland and Delaware has distributed over $3,226,480 to 248 research applicants.
+The National Kidney Foundation Serving Maryland and Delaware is number one among all NKF offices in support of medical research.
+Since 2000, the National Kidney Foundation Serving Maryland and Delaware has distributed over $3.5 million dollars to nearly 300 research applicants.

 Through our grant application process, the National Kidney Foundation awards up to $100,000 annually* to eligible medical professionals.
 The best treatment for kidney and urinary tract diseases is the discovery of a cure.

 The goal of the grants program established by the National Kidney Foundation Serving Maryland and Delaware is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.